Continuing Professional Development

 Dan Steel, Headteacher, The King John School

-School improvement is led by the CEO, supported by a dedicated team of Zenith staff, working alongside Headteachers, school leaders, and teaching/support staff.
-Our highly experienced Trust Board and Local Governing Bodies play a key part in ensuring this work is as effective as possible.
+School improvement is led by the CEO, who has worked both as a National Leader of Education and previously as an Advanced Skills Teacher for MFL.
+Our work is supported by a dedicated team of Zenith staff, working alongside Headteachers, Teaching and Learning leads, Middle Leaders, and teaching/support staff.
+Our highly experienced Trust Board and Local Governing Bodies also play a key part in ensuring this work is as effective as possible.

 Our Team